The Bankrate promise

 How does overdraft protection work?

-Overdraft protection works by linking another one of your accounts to your checking account.
+Overdraft protection works by linking another deposit account, a line of credit or a credit card to your checking account.
 Then, whenever you withdraw more money than you have in your checking account, funds are automatically transferred from the linked account to your checking account so the transaction will clear.

-A per-transfer fee usually appies, but in most cases, it is substantially less than what you would otherwise be charged for overdrawing your account.
-It’s for that reason many banking customers consider overdraft protection to be a valuable service.
+A per-transfer fee may apply, but it may be substantially less than what you would otherwise be charged for overdrawing your account.

 Types and costs of overdraft protection